ihunhh/Smart_parking_lot/README.md

 * For the detail please download the ***[final_report](https://github.com/ihunhh/Smart_parking_lot/raw/master/final_report.docx)***

+* Due to hardware limited, I used two PWM ouput and, simulated the other PWM output by interrupt

 ### Purpose:

 * Applying ***ADATA's LED lights*** to be a smart parking lot indicator